tinymce/tinymce-docs/plugins/opensource/paste.md

 > Looking for more advanced Microsoft Word importing and pasting?
 Try the [PowerPaste]({{site.baseurl}}/plugins/premium/powerpaste/) plugin.

+> **Note:** The functionality of this plugin has been included in core of TinyMCE since version 6.0.0 and it is no longer required to include `paste` as part of the plugins.

 This plugin will filter/cleanup content pasted from Microsoft Word.
 The power of the plugin is in its options, so please take the time to learn more about them below.

 The plugin also adds a menu item `Paste as text` under the `Edit` menu dropdown and a toolbar button.